servicemeshinterface/smi-spec/traffic-access-control.md

   common use cases (filtering by hostname) and will need to be expanded to cover this use case.

+* Other types of policy - having policy around retries, timeouts and rate limits would be great.
+This specific object only manages access control.
+As policy for these examples would be HTTP specific, there needs to be a HTTP specific policy object created.

 * Other types of identity - there is room to expand the `kind` accepted for subjects in IdentityBinding to other types of identity.
 This needs further definition to explain use cases and implementation.